 Geneva’s Electronics Recycling Program

-Recycling bins for electronics, batteries and ink cartridges are located in the Student Center, outside the mailroom.
+Recycling bins for electronics, batteries and ink cartridges are located on the ground level of S&E.

 Printer Ink cartridges (all types)